Slavetomints/slavetomints.github.io/markdown/writeups/training/crackmes/babyrev.md

 ## Way 1

-All we need to get the flag is to
+All we need to get the flag is to know the secret code and the password.
+We know the password is compared to `Sup3rS3cr3tP455W0rd\n`, so all we need to enter

 ## Way 2
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE4MjAwMTE5MSwyNzUxNTYxMTYsMTI2Mz
+eyJoaXN0b3J5IjpbMTUyNjI4MjAyOCwyNzUxNTYxMTYsMTI2Mz
 U4NjY0NiwxMTczMzk2NDAwLDYxNzQ0ODQ5N119
 -->